 MATH-I 300 Logic and the Foundations of Algebra (3 cr.)
-P: or C: MATH-I 166 and MATH-I 171.
-MATH-I 276 is recommended.
+P: MATH-I 166 and MATH-I 171 with a grade of C or better, and MATH-I 276.
 Logic and the rules of reasoning, theorem proving.
 Applications to the study of the integers; rational, real, and complex numbers; and polynomials.
 Bridges the gap between elementary and advanced courses.
 This is a prerequisite for 300-level and 400-level pure mathematics courses.